Hello & Xin chào!

 I'm a Product Designer with a background in marketing & big data analytics.
 I transitioned into design because I believe that good experiences need to move beyond data and statistics; they need to be human-centric.

-My previous experience in quantitative research helps me find the balance between design thinking and system thinking.
+My previous experience in quantitative research helps me find the balance between design thinking and systems thinking.
 This allows me to bridge the gaps between business and design, making sure each design decision is intentional, delightful, and feasible.

 I’m always up for learning new things.
 My current challenge is coding.
 I’ve picked up front-end programming and coded this website from scratch in 3 months.